martinbuberl/martinbuberl.github.io/docs/_posts/2020-04-13-stream-from-raspberry-pi-to-amazon-kinesis.md

 layout: post
 navigation: "blog"
 title: "Stream from Raspberry Pi to Amazon Kinesis"
-description: ""
+description: "At the end of this tutorial you'll be able to video stream from your Raspberry Pi to Amazon Kinesis."
-image: ""
+image: "og-c3YpscwJb04.jpg"
-date: 2019-11-24
+date: 2020-04-13
 ---

+At the end of this tutorial you'll be able to video stream from your Raspberry Pi to Amazon Kinesis.

 If you haven't already, [setup a headless Raspberry Pi]({{ site.url }}/blog/setup-headless-raspberry-pi/).
-For this tutorial I'm using a <a target="_blank" href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/">Raspberry Pi 3 Model B</a> with the <a target="_blank" href="https://www.raspberrypi.org/products/camera-module-v2/">Camera Module V2</a> running <a target="_blank" href="https://www.raspberrypi.org/downloads/raspbian/">Raspian with Desktop</a> *(currently, that's Raspian Buster version: September 2019)*.
+For this tutorial I'm using a <a target="_blank" href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/">Raspberry Pi 3 Model B</a> with the <a target="_blank" href="https://www.raspberrypi.org/products/camera-module-v2/">Camera Module V2</a> running <a target="_blank" href="https://www.raspberrypi.org/downloads/raspbian/">Raspian with Desktop</a> *(currently, that's Raspian Buster version: February 2020)*.

 <h2 id="configure-the-raspberry-pi-camera" class="has-permalink">Configure the Raspberry Pi camera<a class="permalink" title="Permalink" href="#configure-the-raspberry-pi-camera">#</a></h2>